Updated on: September 22, 2024

 Step 3.
 Keep Your Device From Getting Re-Infected

-Since the WebHelper virus has infected you once already, you now know how easy it is to fall victim to malware.
+Since the WebHelper virus has already infected your device once before, you now know how easy it is to fall victim to malware.
 Unfortunately, there are new malware threats every day, and identity theft and hacking of unsecured Wi-Fi networks also pose a real threat.
 The good news is that there are a few simple measures you can take to keep yourself safe online.

-• Keep Your Software, OS, and Drivers Up-to-Date: Keeping your software up-to-date is absolutely essential to keep your device safe from the newest threats.
+- Keep Your Software, OS, and Drivers Up-to-Date: Keeping your software up-to-date is absolutely essential to keep your device safe from the newest threats.
 This is because software developers are constantly working to patch vulnerabilities in their programs that could be exploited by hackers.
-Basically, the older the software you’re running, the greater the chance that you could get hacked.
+Basically, the older the software you’re running, the greater the chance that your device could get hacked.
 Some antiviruses can help with this.

-• Secure Your Wireless Network: Unsecured Wi-Fi networks are very vulnerable to hacking, so it’s vital that you make sure your home Wi-Fi is protected with a strong password.
-If your Wi-Fi doesn’t have a password, then anyone can connect to it, and that includes hackers.
-And even if your Wi-Fi is password-protected, if the password is weak and easily guessed, you’re still vulnerable.
+- Secure Your Wireless Network: Unsecured Wi-Fi networks are very vulnerable to hacking, so it’s vital that you make sure your home Wi-Fi is protected with a strong password.
+If your Wi-Fi network doesn’t have a password, then anyone can connect to it, and that includes hackers.
+Use a good password manager to help you generate and store secure passwords that can easily be shared with family members — I recommend 1Password.

-• Download a Secure Antivirus Program: While there are many antivirus products on the market, and they all claim to keep you safe online, only a few of them genuinely offer comprehensive protection.
+- Download a Secure Antivirus Program: While there are many antivirus products on the market, and they all claim to keep you safe online, only a few of them genuinely offer comprehensive protection.
+I recommend using Norton thanks to its perfect malware detection rates and powerful real-time protection.

 Best Antivirus Programs for Removing the WebHelper Virus